fwmechanic/file-collection-searcher/README.md

  * Modified `search-files` script to run `find` (overwriting `/cgi-app-cache/search-files/$dir-leafname`) iff mtime of file `$dir/modify.log` is newer than mtime of `/cgi-app-cache/search-files/$dir-leafname`.

 This brings performance back down to the 300mS range; not awesome, but massively better than 25,000mS!

+*Update 20251108*: 147000 files and counting.
+Switched from nginx to caddy to facilitate migration to https (only).

 ## Benchmarking